Quinnipiac University

 Advisers: Professor Jonathan Blake, Professor Mehmet Gulum

-This project deconstructs the components of an audit process, pinpointing areas suitable for the integration of AI and automation, either independently or with human intervention, with the overarching aim of advancing towards a seamlessly automated audit framework.
+This project deconstructs the components of an audit process, pinpointing areas suitable for the integration of AI and automation, either independently or with human intervention, with the overarching aim of advancing toward a seamlessly automated audit framework.

 Student Lead: Taylor Lea